timothychen01/questify-filter-tool/README.md

 You'll need to create a Facebook app and publish it (get it out of developer mode).
 Update the `FACEBOOK_APP_ID` and `FACEBOOK_APP_SECRET` in `app.py`

+To change the filter mask, switch out the `mask.png` in `/static/images`

 ## Running the app
 ```
 python app.py